fntlnz/blog.fntlnz.wtf/content/post/why-containers.md

 **If you need a recap, here you go:**

-We need containers for being able to gain work closer to the kernel while staying in a fully isolated environment.
+We need containers for being able to work closer to the kernel while executing in a fully isolated environment.
-This specific thing allows us to achieve higher densities and run more workload within the same hardware while obtaining faster delivery and scaling thanks to their nature of high portability.
+This specific thing allows us to achieve **higher densities** and run more workload within the same hardware while obtaining **faster delivery and scaling** thanks to their nature of high portability.